BenAsaf/smart-moodle-downloader/README.md

 ## Getting Started
-- Clone the project using: ```git clone https://github.cs.huji.ac.il/hivemind/group_project.git``` (alternatively download and extract zip folder from: https://github.cs.huji.ac.il/hivemind/group_project/archive/master.zip)
+- Clone the project using: ```git clone https://github.cs.huji.ac.il/hivemind/group_project.git``` (alternatively download and extract zip folder)
 - Go into `chrome://extentions` (alternatively click the 3 dots in Chrome, More Tools and Extensions) and turn Developer Mode on.
 - Click `Load unpacked extention...` and select the project folder